FIWARE/tutorials.Step-by-Step/docs/historic-context.md

 docker run -it --network fiware_default  --entrypoint /bin/bash mongo
 ```

-You can then log into to the running `mongo-db` database by using the command line as shown:
+You can then log into to the running `mongo-db` database by using the command-line as shown:

 ```bash
 mongo --host mongo-db